data-apis/array-api/spec/API_specification/array_object.md

     -   if `x1` is an array having shape `(..., M, K)` and `x2` is a two-dimensional array having shape `(K, N)`, an array having shape `(..., M, N)` and containing the [conventional matrix product](https://en.wikipedia.org/wiki/Matrix_multiplication) for each stacked matrix.
     -   if either `x1` or `x2` has more than two dimensions, an array having a shape determined by {ref}`broadcasting` `x1` against `x2` and containing the [conventional matrix product](https://en.wikipedia.org/wiki/Matrix_multiplication) for each stacked matrix.

+    The returned array must have a data type determined by {ref}`type-promotion`.

 (method-__mod__)=
 ### \_\_mod\_\_(x1, x2, /)